-December 2016 events bring holiday lights, parades, markets, and festivals to Northern Virginia for a month of holiday fun.
-You’ll also find interesting Civil War history at area parks, and fun fireworks to finish the year.
+December 2017 events bring holiday parades, markets, tree lightings, and festivals to Northern Virginia for a month of holiday fun.
+You’ll also find miniature and model trains, interesting history at area parks, and beautiful fireworks to finish the year.

 Christmas Tree Lighting, Mosaic District, Fairfax, December 1

 Celebrate the holidays with the Christmas Tree Lighting at Mosaic District.
-The seasonal celebration includes an outdoor screening of Dr. Seuss’ How The Grinch Stole Christmas, storytelling sessions, free pedicab rides and selfie opportunities with Santa Claus.
-Free; 5:00 – 7:00 pm.
+The seasonal celebration includes an outdoor screening of Dr. Seuss’ How The Grinch Stole Christmas, live entertainment, and the arrival of Santa Claus.
+Free; 5:30 – 7:30 pm.

-Enjoy old-fashioned family fun at the “Merry Old Town” celebration in Old Town Manassas, beginning with holiday music, Santa’s arrival at the Manassas Depot on the VRE train, and the annual Christmas Tree Lighting.
-Free; 5:00 – 8:00.
+Enjoy old-fashioned family fun at the “Merry Old Town” celebration in Old Town Manassas, with holiday music, Santa’s arrival at the Manassas Depot on the VRE train, and the annual Christmas Tree Lighting.
+Free; 5:15 – 9:00.

 The annual show features over 120 area artisans plus door prizes throughout the day.
 You’ll find unique gifts for everyone including art, pottery, woodwork, quilts, and more at this juried show.
 Admission $2 (12 and under free).
 Saturday 9:00 – 4:00, Sunday 10:00 – 3:30.

 Holiday Model Train Show, Fairfax Station Railroad Museum, Dec 2 – 3